I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-pshedallocatememory.md

 <p><b>PshedAllocateMemory</b> returns a pointer to the allocated block of memory, or NULL if the memory allocation fails.</p>

 ## -remarks
 <p>A PSHED plug-in calls the <b>PshedAllocateMemory</b> function to allocate a block of memory.
-When the PSHED plug-in is done using the allocated block of memory, it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559463">PshedFreeMemory</a> function to free the memory.</p>

-<p>A PSHED plug-in calls the <b>PshedAllocateMemory</b> function to allocate a block of memory.
-When the PSHED plug-in is done using the allocated block of memory, it calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559463">PshedFreeMemory</a> function to free the memory.</p>
+When the PSHED plug-in is done using the allocated block of memory, it calls the <a href="..\ntddk\nf-ntddk-pshedfreememory.md">PshedFreeMemory</a> function to free the memory.</p>

 ## -requirements
 <table>